a-ast/symfony-docker-edition/README.md

     or testing purposes only.

-    If you develop on an native Linux workstation, you shouldn't use this edition anyways (as some of this modifications may affect BC and vendor compatibility of Symfony)!
+    If you develop on an native Linux workstation, you shouldn't use this edition anyways (as some of this modifications may affect BC and vendor compatibility)!

 ***